Teddy's Travels | Medora, North Dakota

 June – Sept

 Teddy tells stories of living and ranching in the Badlands.
-Learn about TR’s first bison hunt, his ranching days, his love of the American West.
+Learn about TR’s first bison hunt, his ranching days, and his love of the American West.

 Rough Riders Hotel